mLamneck/SDDS/readme.md

   TonOffState mySwitch;
 };
 ```
 However, it is much more powerful because of the capability to translate the numeric value back into its string representation, which is impossible in native C++.
 Read more about the usage of enums [here](#calling-functions-with-sdds-enums).
-The only thing to take further note of here is that you have to use `TonOffState::on/off` instead of just `TonOffState::on/off` for a regular C++ class enum.

 #### Structs
 Structs are a collection of primitive values bundled together.
 Structs can be nested to form the [tree](#the-data-structure).
 You can also derive a struct from a base struct.